You are here:

 Treatment focuses on healing the injured bursa or tendon.
 The first step in treating both of these conditions is to reduce pain and inflammation with rest, compression, elevation, and anti-inflammatory medicines such as aspirin, naproxen, or ibuprofen.
 Ice may also be used in acute injuries, but most cases of bursitis or tendinitis are considered chronic, and ice is not helpful.
-When ice is needed, an ice pack can be applied to the affected area for 15–20 minutes every 4–6 hours for 3–5 days.
+When ice is needed, an ice pack can be applied to the affected area for 15 to 20 minutes every 4 to 6 hours for 3 to 5 days.
 Longer use of ice and a stretching program may be recommended by a health care provider.

 Activity involving the affected joint is also restricted to encourage healing and prevent further injury.

 In some cases (e.g., in tennis elbow), elbow bands may be used to compress the forearm muscle to provide some pain relief, limiting the pull of the tendon on the bone.
 Other protective devices, such as foot orthoses for the ankle and foot or splints for the knee or hand, may temporarily reduce stress to the affected tendon or bursa and facilitate quicker healing times, while allowing general activity levels to continue as usual.

 Gentle stretching and strengthening exercises are added gradually.
 Massage of the soft tissue may be helpful.
 These may be preceded or followed by use of an ice pack.
 The type of exercises recommended may vary depending on the location of the affected bursa or tendon.